KarsonNgai/self_learn_code-JAVA-SQL-/README.md

 # self_learn_code
-this would include some code that I learn
+this would include some codes that I learn